waxmittmann/scrape-bbc/Readme.txt

 In terms of cleaning the page of ads, that did not seem necessary as the crawler uses xpath to extract the body of articles which appear clear of advertising content.

+To use the spider in 'local' mode, a server should be serving up a local version of the bbc website at localhost:8090.
+I use http-server to serve the local site, and I used a Firefox plugin to download the site (following to a depth of one link) but the result turned out to be too large to include in the repo.
+A remaining todo is to see whether clearing out irrelevant content such as images will make the size more manageable for the repo.

 My python skills are fairly rudimentary, so pardon any non-idiomatic use.
 Tests are still on the TODO list.